muhammadsaadkhankor/muhammadsaadkhankor.github.io/index.md

 ## Research Interests

-I am broadly interested in Label-efficient learning in multi-modal settings with applications to problems in the domains of 1. adapting multi-modal models to novel domains, 2. generative text-to-image diffusion models and 3. using generative models for zero-shot discriminative tasks.
+I am broadly interested in Multi-modal Generative and Discriminative learning in the realm of Label-efficiency with applications to problems in the domains of 1.
+Test-time out-of-distribution generalization, 2.
+Generative text-to-image diffusion models.
+3. World-centric evaluation of Multi-modal models and 4.
+Self-supervised learning.

 <!-- - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning -->